physar/ros_hokuyo_urg04lx_description/README.md

 The result should be the visualisation of both the LaserScan and the RobotModel, as described before.

-Note that this RoboStack approach has to been tested both for Ubuntu 18:04 and for Ubuntu 22:04.
+Note that this RoboStack approach has been tested both for Ubuntu 18:04 and for Ubuntu 22:04.